saeedalig/saeedalig/README.md

 - 🤝 ***Collaboration:*** Jira, Slack

-# Project-1: - Netflix Clone Application
+# Project: - Netflix Clone Application
 Deployed ***Netflix Clone Application*** in Kubernetes Cluster using CICD Pipeline that not only involves the modern stack tools but also embeds security measures enhancing safe and speedy delivery of softwares.

 <div align="center">